APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel            March 2018

+   recursive resolver replies normally (with the answer provided by the authoritative server).
+Dave's recursive resolver then resolves the root-key-sentinel-not-ta-02323.example.com name.
+Once again, it performs the normal resolution process, but because it implements KSK Sentinel (and the QNAME starts with "root-key-sentinel-not-ta-"), just before sending the reply, it performs the KSK Sentinel check.
-   *not* a trust anchor" is false, and so the recursive resolver does not reply with the answer from the authoritative server - instead, it replies with a SERVFAIL (note that replying with SERVFAIL instead of
+   As it has 02323 in it's trust anchor store, the answer to "is this *not* a trust anchor" is false, and so the recursive resolver does not reply with the answer from the authoritative server - instead, it replies with a SERVFAIL (note that replying with SERVFAIL instead of